sorry-app/status-bar/README.md

 ### jQuery required

-Please note that all our JavaScript plugins require [jQuery](http://jquery.com/) to be included.
+Please note that all our JavaScript plugins require [jQuery](http://jquery.com/).
 This plugin has been tested with 1.10.1.
 It should work with both older and newer versions of jQuery, however they are currently untested.

 ### Include the plugin